nolanlawson/KeepScore/README.md

 KeepScore is built using [Maven][8].

-KeepScore has a dependency, AmbilWarna, which is not avilable in Maven.
+KeepScore has a dependency, AmbilWarna[11], which is not avilable in Maven.
 So you'll have to first install it manually:

 ```
 git clone https://code.google.com/p/yuku-android-util/